+Market Analysis

-Market Analysis.
-The compensation committee has found that market data is useful in connection with the committee's design of a compensation program and determination of salaries and equity and bonus award targets for executive officers.
-Such data permits the committee to determine the competitiveness of the company's compensation packages relative to similar companies.
+The compensation committee has found that market data is useful in connection with the committee's design of a compensation program and determination of salaries, equity and bonus award targets, and awards for executive officers.
+Such data permits the committee to assess the competitiveness of the company's compensation packages relative to similar companies.
 However, the committee does not target any particular percentage of total compensation or any element of compensation to the survey data.
-Instead, the committee uses the data as a reference point to ensure that the company's compensation packages are sufficiently competitive to attract and retain talent, while at the same time ensuring that the company is prudently managing compensation expense.
+Instead, the committee uses the data as a reference point to ensure that the company's compensation program is consistent with all of the elements of the compensation philosophy.

 The compensation committee annually determines a peer group of publicly-traded companies with input from FW Cook, its compensation consultant.
 The peer group comprises companies in medical technology, medical device, and life sciences businesses that are deemed by the committee to be reasonably comparable to the company based on revenue, net income, total employees, market capitalization and business model.
-In February 2009, when the compensation committee set 2009 base salaries and made 2009 equity awards, the companies in the peer group were: Beckman Coulter, Bio-Rad Laboratories, Cooper Companies, Dionex, Gen-Probe, Hologic, Immucor, Inverness Medical Innovations, Millipore, ResMed, Stericycle, Varian and VCA Antech.
-One of the companies in the peer group in 2008 (Invitrogen) was removed from the 2009 peer group because it was acquired by another company; and one company from the 2008 peer group (Affymetrix) was deemed too small for the 2009 peer group based on sales and market capitalization.
-The companies added to the 2009 peer group (Cooper Companies and Stericycle) were judged by the compensation committee to be more directly comparable to the company based on the factors described above.
+In February 2010, when the compensation committee set 2010 base salaries and made 2010 equity awards, the companies in the peer group were: Beckman Coulter, Bio-Rad Laboratories, Cooper Companies, Dionex, Gen-Probe, Hologic, Immucor, Inverness Medical Innovations (now Alere), Millipore, ResMed, Stericycle, Varian and VCA Antech.
+This peer group was unchanged from the peer group referenced in February 2009.
 Certain information regarding the size and value of the peer group companies relative to the company is set forth below.
+We supplement the peer group data with national survey data gathered from the Towers Perrin General Industry Executive Database and Radford Life Sciences surveys.
+The survey data is blended to recognize the manufacturing aspects of our business as well as the fact that many companies in the Radford Life Sciences Survey have different business models.